History of Indianapolis in Timeline

 Starting in 1950, the post–World War II economic expansion and subsequent suburbanization greatly influenced the city's development patterns.

-Completed in 1962, the City-County Building was the first high-rise in the city to surpass the Soldiers' and Sailors' Monument in height.
+In 1962, the City-County Building became the first high-rise in the city to surpass the monument’s height, reaching 372 feet.

 In 1963, John J. Barton was elected mayor.